Aziz-Fall/ProjetIN505/README.md

 # Project encryption / decryption using *Huffman algoritm*

 Part_1 is the first part of the project that aims to display a binary tree to a *GUI*.
 The *GUI* is building with Qt.
-We use *GraphViz* to generate a binary tree an *CMake* to build a *Qt* project.To view the GUI we go to process some configuration.
+We use *GraphViz* to generate a binary tree and *CMake* to build a *Qt* project.To view the GUI we go to process some configuration.

 ## Install graphviz and CMake